neondatabase/website/content/docs/guides/branch-restore.md

 To make sure you choose the right restore point, we encourage you to use [Time Travel Assist](/docs/guides//time-travel-assist) before running a restore job, but the backup branch is there if you need it.
 If you do need to revert your changes, you can [Reset from parent](/docs/manage/branches#reset-a-branch-from-parent) since that is your branch's relationship to the restore point backup.

+## Deleting backup branches

+If you are an [Early Access](/docs/introduction/roadmap#join-the-neon-early-access-program) user, you can delete a backup branch created by a restore operation on your project's root branch.
+Your project's root branch is typically named `main` unless you've renamed it.
+However, removing a backup branch created by a restore operation on a non-root branch (a child branch of `main`) is not yet supported.

+To delete a backup branch:

+1. Navigate to the **Branches** page.
+2. Find the backup branch you want to delete.
+It will have a name with the following format, where `branch_name` is typically `main`.

+    ```
+    {branch_name}_old_{head_timestamp}
+    ```

+3. Select **Delete** from the menu.

+If you cannot delete a backup branch because you are not an Early Access user or because the backup branch was created by a restore operation on a non-root branch, you can still free up its storage space.
+If you're certain you no longer need the data in a backup branch, connect to the branch and drop its databases or tables. **Be sure to connect to the correct branch when doing this**.
+You can connect to a backup branch just like any other branch via the [Neon SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor) or an SQL client like [psql](/docs/connect/query-with-psql-editor).

+To keep your **Branches** page organized, consider renaming backup branches that you plan to keep.
+For example, you can prefix their names with a `z` to move them to the bottom of the list.
+See [Rename a branch](/docs/manage/branches#rename-a-branch) for details.

 ## Billing considerations